 Let me just get real with you and to the point.
 God showed Nebuchadnezzar his transient nature as a human king, the transient nature of kings and nations that would come after him, AND he revealed the eternal nature…the power…the global scope…and the powerful crushing nature of the God/King who would sit on the throne of his kingdom…and that it would be God who would do all this…and that Nebuchadnezzar didn’t have an option in it.

-Anybody want to guess who this “stone” is that strikes the image and breaks it in pieces and becomes a great mountain that fills the whole earth?
+Want to guess who this “stone” is that strikes the image and breaks it in pieces and becomes a great mountain that fills the whole earth?
 You got it!
-Yeshua, Jesus the Stone and Mountain of God!
+Jesus the Stone and Mountain of God!

 Jesus has come, and he is coming again to put the final touches on the mission he has given us of discipling the nations into his reign, and we rejoice.